Ukraine's arms firms walk tightrope between Kiev and Moscow

-KRAMATORSK Ukraine (Reuters) - In quiet defiance of a promise by Kiev’s pro-European government to cut arms ties with Moscow, a state-owned defense firm in eastern Ukraine has vowed to work around the clock to fill every Russian order it gets.
+KRAMATORSK, Ukraine, May 27 (Reuters) - In quiet defiance of a promise by Kiev’s pro-European government to cut arms ties with Moscow, a state-owned defence firm in eastern Ukraine has vowed to work around the clock to fill every Russian order it gets.

 Now, in the face of the Ukrainian crisis and greater economic hardship, Yuzhmash faces a difficult balancing act between its political masters in Kiev, its biggest customer in Russia and the threat from pro-Russia separatists in eastern Ukraine who have tried raiding factory stockpiles.

-The plight of Yuzhmash, whose full name is the Southern Machine-building Plant, highlights the importance of defense ties between Moscow and Kiev for both sides.
+The plight of Yuzhmash, whose full name is the Southern Machine-building Plant, highlights the importance of defence ties between Moscow and Kiev for both sides.

-“Whether it likes it or not, Russia’s defense industry is wedded to Ukraine.
-The interconnection is very deep rooted, and the divorce can only be messy,” said Ruslan Pukhov, director of Moscow-based defense think-tank CAST.
+“Whether it likes it or not, Russia’s defence industry is wedded to Ukraine.
+The interconnection is very deep rooted, and the divorce can only be messy,” said Ruslan Pukhov, director of Moscow-based defence think-tank CAST.

 “We’re not talking about hundreds and hundreds of components, systems and so on.
 We’re talking about thousands and thousands,” he said.